evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 ## D is a sample of M

 One should view <ins>the dataset D as a *sampled summary* of the meaning matrix M</ins>.
-While it is impossible to enuemrate all entries of M, we can nonetheless take samples from it.
+While it is impossible to enumerate all entries of M, we can nonetheless take samples from it.

 ![Image with caption](/program-synthesis-primer/assets/generating-programs/sample_D.png ){: width="80%" }